crater-invoice/crater-docs/upgrade-guide.md

 SESSION_DOMAIN=localhost
 ```

+That's it!
+You can now open up the app in browser and test it out.

+Note that, If you get "Unauthenticated" error when logging in.
+Make sure to recheck the steps mentioned in STEP 4 to add the environment variables correctly.

 ## Manual Update

 The preferred method to update is [Using Auto-Installer](#using-auto-installer) but in case your application stops working after running the auto-installer or if the installation fails for some reason, you can follow the below steps carefully to update your app to `4.0.0`